DORA-Ready: 12-Point Framework for Cybersecurity Vendor Selection

 Test:

-Mapping Vendors: Efficacy vs. Complexity
+Vendor Mapping: Efficacy vs. Integration Complexity

-Why It Matters
+Why It Matters for Financial Institutions

 NayaOne’s air-gapped sandbox infrastructure brings this framework to life: